project-ncl/gradle-manipulator/guide/groovy.md

 ### Developing Groovy Scripts

 To make it easier to develop scripts for both GME (this project) and [PME](https://github.com/release-engineering/pom-manipulation-ext) an example project has been setup.
 The [manipulator-groovy-examples](https://github.com/project-ncl/manipulator-groovy-examples) provides a framework to develop and test such scripts.

+**Note**: To debug Groovy scripts, while it is possible to use a debugger on the CLI for those scripts with invocation point `FIRST`, for those scripts with `LAST` it is not possible to run the CLI _and_ debug on the Groovy script.
+Instead run Gradle directly and invoke the plugin like

+    gradle
+    --no-daemon
+    --info
+    --stacktrace
+    --init-script=<....analyzer-init.gradle>
+    ...
+    -DgroovyScripts=file://...../script.groovy
+    -Dorg.gradle.debug=true

+The are two crucial aspects - you need to activate Groovy debugging via `org.gradle.debug=true` and the source must be added to your IDE so it can see it.